Model Compression vs. Adversarial Robustness: An Empirical Study on Language Models for Code: Threats to Validity

 Comparing compression techniques to evaluate their impact on the robustness of compressed models may threaten the construct validity of our study.
 To mitigate this threat, we applied consistent fine-tuning strategies across all models and tasks, ensuring a fair comparison.
 The performance (e.g., accuracy) of the compressed models before adversarial attacks could pose another potential construct threat to this study.
 However, we mitigated this threat by selecting compressed models with minimal performance degradation, ensuring that accuracy drops by no more than 5\%.
-Lastly, one could argue that the selected classical (e.g., commonly used and simple) adversarial attacks may not fully capture the complete spectrum of attacks applicable to compressed models.
-However, we intentionally selected those attacks because they introduce minimal perturbations while remaining highly effective at misleading compressed models in our experiments.
-Based on this, we hypothesize that if compressed models perform poorly against these classical attacks, they are likely to be even more vulnerable to more sophisticated adversarial attacks.
+This study evaluates knowledge distillation using the \textit{Compressor} framework, with a primary focus on encoder-only architectures and classification-oriented software analytics tasks.
+This design choice is consistent with the methodological assumptions of current SOTA distillation approaches for language models of code, which align teacher and student logits and are therefore well-suited to classification settings such as clone detection and vulnerability prediction.
+However, this focus may limit the generalizability of the findings to encoder-decoder or decoder-only models and to generation-oriented tasks such as code summarization.
+Recent approaches (e.g., SODA \cite{chen2025smaller}) targeting generative models remain difficult to reproduce reliably due to incomplete public implementations available at the time of this study.
+To address this limitation, the claims are explicitly scoped to the evaluated model families and tasks, and broader distillation coverage is identified as an important direction for future research.
+Our study uses the OWASP vulnerability dataset, which may be subject to known limitations, including potential label noise, duplicate samples, and reliance on function-level annotations that may not fully capture contextual vulnerabilities \cite{ding2024vulnerability, risse2025top}.
+Furthermore, the class distribution adopted for experimental consistency may not reflect real-world prevalence.
+To address these issues, we employ the standardized preprocessing and data splits established by the benchmark.
+Notably, since both compressed and uncompressed models are evaluated using the identical dataset and experimental pipeline, these limitations are unlikely to affect the validity of the relative robustness comparisons presented in this study.
+Lastly, it could be argued that the selected SOTA adversarial attacks do not encompass the full range of attacks applicable to compressed models.
+Nevertheless, we deliberately chose these attacks because they introduce both structural modifications and minimal identifier-renaming perturbations, while still demonstrating high effectiveness in misleading compressed models in our experiments.
+Therefore, we hypothesize that if compressed models exhibit poor performance against these attacks, they are likely to be even more susceptible to more advanced adversarial attacks.